danger

 2. 2.
 The rent payable by the corporation has been established to reflect the savings resulting from the exemption from taxation.

-4. C. Pursuant to ORS 307.541(3), a partnership shall be treated the same as a corporation if the corporation is a general partner of the partnership and responsible for the day-to-day operation of the property that is the subject of the exemption.
+4. C. Pursuant to ORS 307.541(3), a partnership will be treated the same as a corporation if the corporation is a general partner of the partnership and responsible for the day-to-day operation of the property that is the subject of the exemption.

 3.101.040 Application Procedure.